acquia/lightning/UPDATE.md

 to Beta 3, in that order.

 ### 2.2.0 to 2.2.1

+##### Special instructions for media entity migration
+This release will migrate your existing media entities to the core media module.
-* Prior to running database updates, you will need to rebuild Drupal's caches in order for the Media update to run properly.
+Prior to running the database updates, you must:

+1. Ensure Composer properly downloaded and patched all dependencies.
+1. Rebuild Drupal's caches.

+Due to a some unresolved bugs with the composer-patches plugin, you might need to delete your "/docroot/core" and "/docroot/modules" folders and your composer.lock file before running `composer update`.

+##### Configuration updates
 * Visit *Structure > Content types*.
 For each moderated content type, click "Manage form display", then drag the "Publishing status" field into the "Disabled" section and press "Save".